stefnans/ada-2021-project-data-story/index.md

 </p>

+ Note that this analysis was done **purely from the speaker's point of view**, we don't take into account in which newspaper or at what time period did the speaker utter this quotation.
 For this, we filtered the quotations that talk about the environment, and we retrieved their corresponding speakers along with their characteristics (or **features**).
 The initial method was easy enough, just count the features that appear most frequently within the environmental speakers.
 But that is not a sound idea, since the distribution of the features of the environmental speakers may be polluted by the underlying distribution of these features among all speakers.

  ![distribution of all speakers attributes](resources/distribution_of_speakers_attributes.png)